How To Create A Daily Construction Report Template Step-By-Step

 2. List Project Details & Time Stamps

-Next, include key details about the project, such as the project’s name, date and location, along with the subcontractor’s name and the names of the employees who are on-site during that day.
+Next, include key details about the project, such as the project’s name, date and location, along with the subcontractor’s name and the names of the employees who are on-site that day.

 3. Record Weather Conditions